aicore/template-nodejs/README.md

-# template-nodejs-ts
+# template-nodejs
-A template project with nodejs and python
+A template project for nodejs